Written by Divinity Nutra, Updated on March 21, 2022

 Other Ways to Take ACV

-Many wouldn’t want to directly gulp down ACV as a drink.
+Many wouldn’t want to directly gulp down ACV as a drink due to its unpleasant taste.
 ACV is versatile, not only with the benefits it presents but also with its consumption methods.
 You may use one of the following alternating techniques to consume ACV beyond its liquid form.

 - ACV gummies for a more palatable option